Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/research/research.md

 *Coding Languages*
 Students are allowed the opprotunity to explore different coding languages to tackle their experimental questions.
 However, the Wilson Pregnancy Lab primarily uses R, bash, and python.
+Resources and tutorials on R, bash and python can be found in the resources section of this website.

 *Model Systems*